Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 rather than centering the written sign as the primary written unit from the start.

-**Layer-specific classification:** `Correct and Useful` as script-internal descriptive and computational work; `Partially Correct` overall because the analysis remains one abstraction level too low
+**Layer-level judgment:** Correct and useful as script-internal descriptive and computational work.

+**Full-path judgment:** Structurally incomplete where the analysis treats symbol categories as the main abstraction instead of centering the written sign and authored spatial composition as the primary text structure.

 ### 4. Unicode SignWriting